Chicago's Only Haitian Restaurant

-CHICAGO -- Kinzin Creole is Chicago's only Haitian restaurant, serving authentic dishes straight from the island nation.
+CHICAGO -- Kizin Creole is Chicago's only Haitian restaurant, serving authentic dishes straight from the island nation.

 The Rogers Park restaurant prides itself on being the heart of the Haitian community in the Midwest as it promotes Haitian food, art, music, the language of Creole and literature.